-Authorities investigate after firework lands in bleachers during game
+Fireworks display goes wrong, landing in stadium bleachers

-ST. LOUIS, Missouri --Fans at a Cardinals' game received more than what they bargained for during the games' firework display at Busch Stadium.
+ST. LOUIS, Missouri --Fans at a Cardinals' game received more than what they bargained for during the game's fireworks show at Busch Stadium.

 Captured on video fans began to scatter away from their seats after one firework went straight into the stands.